 When conditions can be imposed without prior support by an employer

-The practical effect of conditions might be that the nurse or midwife is unable to practise until they find a setting or employer prepared to employ them on the conditions.
-If the nurse or midwife finds an employer or setting who will employ them under the conditions, the public have the benefit of a nurse or midwife in practice, but with the limits to make sure they do not present a risk.
+The practical effect of conditions might be that the nurse, midwife or nursing associate is unable to practise until they find a setting or employer prepared to employ them on the conditions.
+If the nurse, midwife or nursing associate finds an employer or setting who will employ them under the conditions, the public have the benefit of a nurse, midwife and nursing associate in practice, but with the limits to make sure they do not present a risk.
 The public will be protected either way.4

-How conditions and sanctions apply to those registered as both nurse and midwifeBack to top
+How conditions and sanctions apply to those registered on more than one part of our registerBack to top

 Our register is made up of parts.

-One part of the register is for nurses, and one part is for midwives.
+One part of the register is for nurses, one part is for midwives and the final part is for nursing associates.
 Someone entered on our register as a nurse and as a midwife will only have one single registration with us, but they will be entered on two parts of our register.

 Fitness to practise sanctions apply to all parts of someone’s single registration.

-If someone who is a nurse and a midwife has a conditions of practice order, all of the conditions will apply to all parts of their practice, unless the order states otherwise.
+If someone who is, for example, a nurse and a midwife has a conditions of practice order, all of the conditions will apply to all parts of their practice, unless the order states otherwise.

 For the same reason, a suspension order will apply to all of a nurse or midwife’s single registration.
 We cannot suspend someone from only one part of the register.

-If a panel wants to prevent someone who is registered as both a nurse and a midwife from practising in only one of those professions, it must do so using a conditions of practice order, which would say (for example) ‘you must not practise as a nurse’.
+If a panel wants to prevent someone who is registered on more than one part of our register from practising in only one of those professions, it must do so using a conditions of practice order, which would say (for example) ‘you must not practise as a nurse’.